Can you qualify for a mortgage loan if you don't have enough credit history to even have your own three-digit credit score? Probably not.

 Other forms of credit

-To qualify for a mortgage with no credit history, you'll need to find a lender that does manual underwriting and considers non-traditional forms of credit.
+To qualify for a mortgage with no credit history, you'll need to find a lender that does manual underwriting and considers forms of alternative credit.
 Titsworth says that such lenders might consider on-time rent payments, utility payments and insurance payments.
 To prove that you have a history of making these payments on time, you'll usually need to show lenders 12 months of canceled checks, Titsworth said.

 "Not receipts, but actual canceled checks," Titsworth said.
 "That's one way in which lenders can help build a credit profile for you."